 Final Thoughts

 As AI becomes more integrated into our daily lives, it’s only natural for its role in education and admissions to grow as well.
 Medical schools are slowly starting to check for AI use, but the landscape is still evolving.
-The key takeaway?
-Use AI wisely, but don’t let it overshadow your personal voice and authenticity.
+The key takeaway is?
+Use AI wisely, but don’t let it overshadow your voice and authenticity.

 If you’re applying to medical school, focus on showing the admissions team who you are and why you’re passionate about medicine.
 Whether you use AI or not, remember that your application is your chance to stand out as a future doctor—one who can think critically, communicate effectively, and bring compassion to the field.